 An easy and flavorful vegan Teriyaki Broccoli and Carrots recipe!
 So simple to assemble, and a great side dish served plain or with cooked rice or quinoa.
-(Gluten-free, oil-free, and naturally sweetened.)
+(Vegan, gluten-free, oil-free, naturally sweetened.)

 This healthy Teriyaki Broccoli + Carrots recipe is so deliciously flavorful and easy to make!

 Simply whisk together the homemade oil-free Teriyaki Sauce in a small bowl.
 Then combine it in a hot skillet with nutrient-rich broccoli and carrots.
 That's it!

 It's a great side dish that you can enjoy as is, or serve with cooked brown rice or white rice.
 (Or quinoa, cauliflower rice, fried rice, etc.)